multivactech/testnet/README_EN.md

-# MultiVAC Testnet 3.0 Beta Test Guide
+# MultiVAC Testnet 3.0 Beta Test Guide（Version: Oracle）

 This asset provides you the tutorial of MultiVAC testnet's mining client and relevant tools.